Devolutions/devolutions-crypto/README_RUST.md

 The goal of using a key exchange is to get a shared secret key between two parties without making it possible for users listening on the conversation to guess that shared key.
-1. Alice and Bob generates a `KeyPair` each.
+1. Alice and Bob each generate a `KeyPair`.
-2. Alice and Bob exchanges their `PublicKey`.
+2. Alice and Bob exchange their `PublicKey`.
-3. Alice mix her `PrivateKey` with Bob's `PublicKey`.
+3. Alice mixes her `PrivateKey` with Bob's `PublicKey`.
 This gives her the shared key.
 4. Bob mixes his `PrivateKey` with Alice's `PublicKey`.
 This gives him the shared key.
-5. Both Bob and Alice has the same shared key, which they can use for symmetric encryption for further communications.
+5. Both Bob and Alice have the same shared key, which they can use for symmetric encryption for further communications.

 ```rust
 use devolutions_crypto::key::{generate_keypair, mix_key_exchange, KeyVersion, KeyPair};